RobAnKo/napari-image-stacker/README.md

 ## Installation

-You can install `napari-image-stacker` via [pip]:
+You can not yet install `napari-image-stacker` via [pip]:

-    pip install napari-image-stacker
+#   pip install napari-image-stacker